-Dr. Starnes earned his medical degree at Jefferson Medical College in Philadelphia, Pennsylvania and completed his surgical training at Walter Reed in Washington, D.C.
-He was recruited to the University of Washington in 2007 after a 15-year career in the U.S. Army, which includes operative experience during three combat tours.
+Dr. Starnes earned his medical degree at Jefferson Medical College in Philadelphia and completed his surgical training at Walter Reed Medical Center in Washington, D.C.
+He served 15 years in the U.S. Army, which includes operative experience during three combat tours.

 Dr. Starnes enjoys time with his family, woodworking, golfing and cycling.
 And every year, he climbs Mount Rainier to raise money for an African orphanage.